PlVasilev/VueJS-App-Luxury-homes/README.md

 # Project - Luxury-Homes

-## Type - System For listing properties on the market
+### Vue JS, JavaScript, Kinvey

+#### Since my free trial of Kunvey consle has expired the app is no longer functional.

 ## Description

+### Type - System For listing properties on the market

 This is a simple site for listing properties on the market as seller and as buyer you can send rquest to view properies to the seller.